calum74/econv/README.md

 # Efficient entropy conversion

 ## Overview
-_econv_ is an easy to use C++ library to generate perfect random numbers, and perfect shuffles, directly from hardware entropy.
+_econv_ is an easy to use C++ library to generate perfect random numbers, and perfect shuffles, directly from a hardware entropy source.

-This algorithm converts entropy very efficiently, which means that very little of the entropy produced by the hardware device is lost in the conversion process.
+The algorithm converts entropy very efficiently, which means that very little entropy is lost in the conversion process.
 This is interesting from an algorithmic perspective, and practical in case that hardware entropy is a limited resource.

-For example, shuffling a deck of 52 cards using `std::shuffle` would read 1632 bits of entropy, losing 1406 bits of hardware entropy each time a deck was shuffled. *econv* loses around 8.6e-15 bits.
-Similarly, `std::uniform_int_distribution` reads at least 32 bits of entropy to produce a single die throw, losing over 29 bits per output, whereas *econv* would lose just 3.9e-17 bits on average.
+For example, shuffling a deck of 52 cards using `std::shuffle` reads 1632 bits of entropy, losing 1406 bits of entropy each time. _econv_ loses around 8.6e-15 bits.
+Similarly, `std::uniform_int_distribution` reads at least 32 bits of entropy to produce a single die throw, losing over 29 bits, whereas *econv* would lose on average just 3.9e-17 bits.

 ## Setup
-The entire library can be distributed as a single source file, [entropy_converter.hpp](entropy_converter.hpp).
+The entire library consists of a single header file, [entropy_converter.hpp](entropy_converter.hpp), that can simply by copied to the desired location.

-There is also a test suite and demo, [tests.cpp](tests.cpp), that can be compiled using `g++ tests.cpp --std=c++14` with GCC, or `cl tests.cpp` with Microsoft C++.
+The test suite and demo, [tests.cpp](tests.cpp), can be compiled using `g++ tests.cpp --std=c++14` with GCC, or `cl tests.cpp` with Microsoft C++.

 Compatibility: C++14.
 Tested with Visual Studio 2017, clang 9.0 and g++ 5.4.

-## Usage
+## Quick guide

 The header file `entropy_converter.hpp` provides the `entropy_converter` class.
 As there is only one class, it is not in a namespace.